-- 2. Look up the RequestDispatcher object using one of the following methods: - RequestDispatcher rd = sc.getRequestDispatcher(String path); path should be relative to the root of the Web Application. - RequestDispatcher rd = sc.getNamedDispatcher(String name); Replace name with the name assigned to the servlet in the J2EE standard Web Application deployment descriptor, web.xml, with the <servlet-name> element. - RequestDispatcher rd = ServletRequest.getRequestDispatcher(String path);
+- 2. Look up the RequestDispatcher object using one of the following methods: - RequestDispatcher rd = sc.getRequestDispatcher(String - where path should be relative to the root of the Web application. - RequestDispatcher rd = sc.getNamedDispatcher(String name);

+Replace name with the name assigned to the servlet in the J2EE standard Web application deployment descriptor, web.xml, with the <servlet-name> element.

+RequestDispatcher rd = ServletRequest.getRequestDispatcher(String path);

 This method returns a RequestDispatcher object and is similar to the ServletContext.getRequestDispatcher(String path) method except that it allows the path specified to be relative to the current servlet.
-If the path begins with a / character it is interpreted to be relative to the Web Application.
+If the path begins with a / character it is interpreted to be relative to the Web application.

-You can obtain a RequestDispatcher for any HTTP resource within a Web Application, including HTTP Servlets, JSP pages, or plain HTML pages by requesting the appropriate URL for the resource in the getRequestDispatcher() method.
+You can obtain a RequestDispatcher for any HTTP resource within a Web application, including HTTP Servlets, JSP pages, or plain HTML pages by requesting the appropriate URL for the resource in the getRequestDispatcher() method.
 Use the returned RequestDispatcher object to forward the request to another servlet.

-- 3. Forward or include the request using the appropriate method:

-- rd.forward(request, response);

-- rd.include(request, response);
+- 3. Forward or include the request using the appropriate method: - rd.forward(request, response); See Section 9.10.1, "Forwarding a Request". - rd.include(request, response); See Section 9.10.2, "Including a Request".